National Storytelling Week

 Region(s): All of UK

 National Storytelling Week was set up to celebrate the practice and value of oral storytelling.
-It takes place during the first week of February and in 2023 runs from 28th January – 5th February.
+In 2025, National Storytelling Week runs from 1st – 9th February.

 About the Society for Storytelling: The Society for Storytelling is a charity that exists to support and promote oral storytelling in the UK.